DS3Lab/online-active-model-selection/README.md

 The pretrained models are located at `/resources/datasets/`, which include `{'emotion_detection', 'cifar10_5592', 'imagenet', 'cifar10_4070'}` that stand for `{'EmoContext', 'CIFAR10', 'ImageNet', 'CIFAR10 (worse models)'}`, respectively.
 Each folder consists of three files: `predictions.npy`, `oracle.npy` and `overview`. `predictions.npy` contains prediction matrix of size `size_of_test_set x number of models`, and `oracle.npy` contains the ground truth labels, an array of `size_of_test_set`.
 Finally, `overview` indicates details on the pre-trained models.
 We further summarize the set of model collections as follows.

-* `EmoContext`: The models are collected on the emotion detection dataset [6].
-The collection consists of 8 models and their class predictions (over 4 classes) on 5 509 test instances as well as their respective ground truth labels.
-The model accuracies on the entire pool (of 5 509 instances) varies from 0.88 to 0.92.
-* `CIFAR10`: The models are collected on the CIFAR10 dataset following [7].
+* `CIFAR10`: The models are collected on the CIFAR10 dataset following [8].
 The collection consists of class predictions of 10 000 test instances by 80 models, and the ground truth labels for 10 000 test instances.
 The number of classes is 10, and the model accuracies on the entire test set (of 10 000 instances) varies from 0.55 to 0.92.
-* `ImageNet`: The available models at [8] are collected on the ImageNet dataset.
+* `ImageNet`: The available models at [9] are collected on the ImageNet dataset.
 The collection consists of class predictions of 50 000 test instances by 102 models, and the ground truth labels for 50 000 instances.
 The number of classes is 1 000, and the model accuracies on the entire test set (consisting of 50 000 instances) varies from 0.5 to 0.82.
+* `Drift`: The models are collected on the gas sensor dataset [6].
+The collection consists of 9 models and their class predictions (over 6 classes) on 3 000 test instances as well as their respective ground truth labels.
+The model accuracies on the entire pool (of 3 000 instances) varies from 0.25 to 0.6.
+* `EmoContext`: The models are collected on the emotion detection dataset [7].
+The collection consists of 8 models and their class predictions (over 4 classes) on 5 509 test instances as well as their respective ground truth labels.
+The model accuracies on the entire pool (of 5 509 instances) varies from 0.88 to 0.92.
-* `CIFAR10 (worse models)`: The models are collected on the CIFAR10 dataset following [7].
+* `CIFAR10 V2`: The models are collected on the CIFAR10 dataset following [8].
 The collection consists of class predictions of 10 000 test instances by 80 models, and the ground truth labels for 10 000 instances.
 The number of classes is 10, and the model accuracies on the entire test set (of 10 000 instances) varies from 0.40 to 0.70.

 ### Pipeline structure
 * The code for the main experiment `run_experiment.py` is located at `experiments/`